Scotchester/jellybeans/_posts/2020-04-06-sour-patch-kids-second-edition.md

 ## Chewability

-These Sour Patch Kids Jelly Beans haver very good, but not perfect, chewability.
+These Sour Patch Kids Jelly Beans have very good, but not perfect, chewability.
 Whereas the Sour Patch Jelly Beans had
 [shells that were too hard](/sour-patch-jelly-beans#chewability), I wish the shell on these was a little bit _more_ substantial.